Extreme Networks, Inc. (EXTR) is primed for evolution with the beta value of 1.55

-The company’s shares, operating in the sector of technology managed to top a trading volume set approximately around 848053 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of technology managed to top a trading volume set approximately around 1.25 million for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 Specialists analysis on Extreme Networks, Inc. (EXTR)